-After 13 years, we meet Lilly Croft, a beautiful young woman of 28 years old and a successful economical analyst at a prestigious banking corporation, who lives in center Chicago with her tomcat Clio, keeping her anxiety close and anyone else away.
+After 13 years, we meet Lilly Croft, a 28 year old beautiful young woman and a successful economical analyst at a prestigious banking corporation, who lives in center Chicago with her tomcat Clio, keeping her anxiety close and anyone else away.

 She works from home very often, she doesn’t have friends and she avoids even her work colleagues, and more than anything she avoids music, because she feels safe inside her own constructed cell walls.